 Rated a 9 on a 10-point scale by GreatSchools.com, the Grapevine Colleyville Independent School District provides exceptional educational services to the children of Colleyville.
 A few children on the outskirts of town are served by the Keller, Hurst-Euless-Bedford, Birdville, and Carroll Independent School Districts.
 The Covenant Christian Academy provides classical religious education to children from grades pre-K through grade 12.
 For higher education, the University of Texas at Arlington and Texas Christian University are the closest universities to Colleyville.

 Colleyville has a number of medical, dental and veterinary offices.
-For more pressing or acute care, the Premier Urgent Care clinic on Colleyville Boulevard provides full-service, walk-in care to area residents.
-Residents can also travel 13 miles to the Arlington Memorial Hospital or head into Fort Worth to seek care at the Baylor All Saints Medical Center.
+The Baylor Scott & White Emergency Hospital on Colleyville Boulevard provides diagnostic services and emergency and inpatient care.
+Residents can also travel 13 miles to the Texas Health Arlington Memorial Hospital or head into Fort Worth to seek care at the Baylor Scott & White All Saints Medical Center.

 Major thoroughfares include Highway 26, Texas 121, and FM 3029 (Precinct Line Road).
 Highway 26 passes through the town’s center, which makes it an easy commute from Colleyville to Fort Worth.
 For air travel, Dallas/Ft.
 Worth International Airport is an easy, 7-mile drive.

 Presented by Minteer Real Estate Team.
 If you are thinking about buying or selling a home in Colleyville, give us a call at (817) 481-8890 or send us an email to explore your options and to find out when is the best time for you to make a move.